|MEETING PLACE:||Mountain Village Resort, 3 Eva Falls Avenue, Stanley, ID 83278|

 Something warm for your top & bottom: You need to be prepared for inclement weather.
 Bring a good fleece or wool top and bottom, along with a warm hat and gloves.
 You’ll want to double up on your synthetic layers so that you’ll have a set to wear in the boat and a set of warm, dry clothes for camp.

-June Trip: This is surely one of the most beautiful months to be on the river, but June can also produce some surprisingly chilly times.
-During the spring, the sun is not far enough north in the sky for its warming rays to reach down into the river canyon for as many hours a day as it does in the summer.
+Late May, June, and September Trips: These are surely some of the most beautiful months to be on the Middle Fork of the Salmon River, but they can also produce some surprisingly chilly times.
+During the fall, the sun is not far enough north in the sky for its warming rays to reach down into the river canyon for as many hours a day as it does in the summer.
 This means more shady areas, fewer sunny ones.
 Therefore, when you are splashed (drenched) going through the rapids and you’re in a shady area, you will get very cold unless you are prepared.

 Protecting yourself from the sun should be taken very seriously!
 In many cases, a long-sleeve shirt is the best method for preventing sunburn on your upper body.
 Light-weight long pants may also be appropriate to protect your legs.

 A hat, sunscreen, lip balm and sunglasses are also a must.
 Rheos, the official sunglasses sponsor of OARS guides, offers polarized floatable nautical eyewear with 100% UV protection.
 Use promo code OARS15 to save 15% on any purchase from The Nautical Eyewear Collection.

 Bugs and mosquitos vary depending on location and time of year.
 It’s a good idea to come prepared with insect repellent.
 Long sleeved shirts and pants may be desirable at times.
 Occasionally on a very hot, dry year there are yellow jackets present.
 If you are allergic, please bring an epi pen.